-In the exhibition, works by a number of contemporary artists are used as a point of departure to interrogate ideas of place, and the comp exities of belonging while also asking questions relating to current areas of thought at this moment in relation to contemporary art collections.
-Thinking about how collections negotiate questions of representation, access, and visibility, the exhibition seeks to invite visitors to ask challenging questions of the permanent collection while simultaneously using it as a tool to think through various contemporary concerns.
+In the exhibition, works by a number of contemporary artists are used as a point of departure to interrogate ideas of place and the complexities of belonging, while also asking questions relating to current areas of thought in relation to contemporary art collections.
+Thinking about how collections negotiate questions of representation, access and visibility, the exhibition seeks to invite visitors to ask challenging questions of the permanent collection while simultaneously using it as a tool to think through various contemporary concerns.

 - Bronwyn Katz

 - Donna Kukama

 - Moshekwa Langa

 Helena Uambembe – Those that we left behind (performance)

 As a participating artist in the exhibition Territories Between Us, currently on view at the Iziko South African National Gallery, Uambembe conceptualised a performance to accompany her installation: ‘Those that we left behind’ (2021).
 Set within the installation made up of soil and an aluminium fence, this performance presents further interrogations of the work, reflecting on the artist’s recent trip to Angola, where she visited Luanda and Cunene Province.
 Through the performance, Uambembe explores what is evoked by the process of moving through lands, borders and territories, as well as notions of home.
 Uambembe invokes the various stories she has encountered throughout her practice from women who recount memories of crossing borders, mostly at night, and questions what trails are left behind and the trails these movements inscribe on the body.